 if (["Pick One", "Pick Any"].indexOf(table.brownQuestion.questionType) == -1){

-table.suppressOutput('Confidence intervals not computed - the table should have a Pick One or Pick Any question selected in the Brown drop-down menu.');
+table.suppressOutput('Confidence intervals not computed - the table should have a Nominal or Binary-Multi variable set selected in columns.');

-form.ruleNotApplicable('the table should have a Pick One or Pick Any question selected in the Brown drop-down menu.');
+form.ruleNotApplicable('the table should have a Nominal or Binary-Multi variable set selected in columns.');

 }